kant-shashi/html5-boilerplate/README.md

 Choose one of the following options:

-1. Download the latest stable release from [html5boilerplate.com](http://html5boilerplate.com/) or a custom build from [Initializr](http://www.initializr.com).
+1. Download the latest stable release from https://github.com/kant-shashi/html5-boilerplate or download the basic HTML5-boilerplate from [html5boilerplate.com](http://html5boilerplate.com/) or a custom build from [Initializr](http://www.initializr.com).
-2. Clone the git repo — `git clone https://github.com/h5bp/html5-boilerplate.git` - and checkout the tagged release you'd like to use.
+2. Clone the git repo — `git clone https://github.com/kant-shashi/html5-boilerplate.git` - and checkout the tagged release you'd like to use.